Configure Cross-Origin Resource Sharing

 Was this helpful?/

-Go to Dashboard > Applications > Applications and select your application and click Advanced Settings at the bottom of the page.
+Go to Dashboard > Applications > Applications, and select the application to view.

 Click Save Changes.